Risk-Sensitive Reinforcement Learning with Exponential Criteria: Risk-Sensitive Reinforcement Learning with Exponential Criteria

-A (randomized) policy $\pi(\cdot|s)\in\Pi$ is a probability distribution over action space given the state, which prescribes the probability of taking an action $a \in \mathcal{A}$ when in state $s$.
-Stochastic policies are smooth and continuous functions and therefore are more suitable for gradient based methods.
-At each time-step $t$, the agent perceives the state of the environment $s_t$, and executes an action $a_t$ according to a differentiable parametrized policy (e.g., a Neural Network) $\pi(\cdot|s_t; \theta)$ where $\theta \in \mathbb{R}^d$ is a vector of parameters.
+A (randomized) policy $\pi(\cdot|s)\in\Pi$ is a probability distribution over the action space given the state, which prescribes the probability of taking an action $a \in \mathcal{A}$ when in state $s$.
+Stochastic policies are smooth and continuous functions and therefore are more suitable for gradient-based methods.
+At each time-step $t$, the agent perceives the state of the environment $s_t$, and executes an action $a_t$ according to its policy, a differentiable parametrized policy (e.g., a Neural Network), $\pi(\cdot|s_t; \theta)$ where $\theta \in \mathbb{R}^d$ is a vector of parameters.
 Then, the system transitions to a successor state $s_{t+1}$ according to transition probability $p(s_{t+1}|s_t,a_t)$ (unknown to the agent) and the agent receives a reward $r_t := r(s_t,a_t)$.
 By following policy $\pi$, the agent generates trajectory $\tau(\pi)$ (a sequence of states and actions).
-The agents' policy and the system transition probabilities induce a trajectory distribution, a probability distribution $\rho_\theta\in\Psi$ over the possible trajectories $\mathcal{T}$, and is given by
+The agent's policy and the system transition probabilities induce a trajectory distribution, a probability distribution $\rho_\theta\in\Psi$ over the possible trajectories $\mathcal{T}$, given by

-the trajectory distribution is generated by following a policy parameterized with $\theta$ in an environment with transition kernel $P$.

-The RL agent aims to find a policy that maximizes some desired performance metric during an episode.
-In stochastic systems, such criteria is a random variable.
-In risk-neutral RL, the objective is to optimize some log-run average of the desired performance metric.
-A common example of risk-neutral objective in RL literature is expected (discounted) cumulative reward, i.e.,
+The RL agent aims to find a policy that maximizes the sum of rewards over a time period, called episode.
+Since the observed rewards $r_t$ are random variables, in risk-neutral RL, the typical objective is to optimize for the expected (discounted) cumulative reward:

-where $R(\tau) = \sum_{t=0}^{|\tau|-1} \gamma^t r(s_t, a_t)$ is the trajectory's ($\gamma$-discounted) total reward.
+where $R(\tau)$ is the trajectory's ($\gamma$-discounted) total reward.
 The expectation is taken with respect to the trajectory distribution.
 That is, the expectation is taken over the space of trajectories $\mathcal{T}$ generated by following the policy, i.e., $s_0 \sim p_0$, $a_t \sim \pi(\cdot | s_t; \theta)$ and $s_{t+1} \sim p(\cdot|s_t, a_t)$.